How to Pay Rent and Utilities as a Foreigner

 Visit the bank in person with the required documents.

-The process usually involves filling out forms, providing your documents, and setting up online banking if needed.
+The process involves filling out forms, providing your documents, and setting up online banking if needed.

 4. Activating Mobile Banking